SimLacombe/tp_NGS_Simon/README.md

 ## Introduction

-The idea of this project is to analyse data from single cell sequencing of Arabidopsis root to build an atlas of cell types.
+The aim of this project is to analyse data from single cell sequencing of Arabidopsis root to build an atlas of cell types.

-## Origin of the data
-...
+## Data acquirement

-- WT Protoplasts from roots
+- Protoplasts from roots
 - 10X Chromium
-- 3 reads per mol. (cell barcode ; gene ; manip label) ; we deleted the 3rd read
+- 3 reads per mol. (cell barcode ; gene ; manip label)

 ## Files
 ### Data